ibaniya98/Namaste-Savannah/README.md

 To run the project on your machine, make the following changes:
 * Configuration

-  - Add the following environment variables:
+  Add the following environment variables:
+    1. Database Configuration
         * MONGODB_URL

+    2. Passport Configuration
         * SESSION_SECRET

+    3. Email Configuration
         * GMAIL_EMAIL
         * GMAIL_PASSWORD

+    4. S3 Storage Configuration
+        * AWS_ACCESS_KEY_ID
+        * AWS_SECRET_ACCESS_KEY
+        * AWS_BUCKET_NAME

-  - Or create .env file in the root folder with the above variables
+If not adding to the environment variable, these config values can be added to .env file in the root folder with the above variables